-A: Plan for a 30 minute ride.
-It can take a few minutes longer in the morning.
+A: Plan for a 30-minute ride, which can take a few minutes longer in the morning.

 Parking is $8-12/day.
 Parking anywhere other than a paid lot is likely to result in your car being booted or towed, at a cost of $150.
 Ouch!

-A: We prefer cash and it is the easiest!
+A: We prefer cash, as it is the easiest!
 Please visit an ATM before boarding.
-If you prefer to use your credit card, it is best use our online booking calendar.
-We can accept your card on the boat, but it takes extra time to process.
+If you would rather use your credit card, it is best to use our online booking calendar.
+We can accept your card on the boat, but it will take extra time to process.

 Q: Do we need passports?

-A: No, we don’t sail to the British Virgin Islands (B.V.I.), so you will not need a passport while on board Rumbaba.
+A: No, we do not sail to the British Virgin Islands (B.V.I.), so you will not need a passport while on board Rumbaba.

 Q: What is the minimum number of guests required to book?

-A: We usually need four (4) guests for a full day sail.
-If there are fewer than four in your group, definitely contact us, as we will put together a mixed group sail with others who might be waiting on standby.
-Or you can check out our private charter options.
-Half day and sunset sails are offered as private sails.
+A: We usually need four (4) guests for a full-day sail.
+If there are fewer than four in your group, we request that you contact us, as we will put together a mixed-group sail with others who might be waiting on standby.
+Or, you can check out our private charter options.
+Half-day and sunset sails are offered as private sails.